jeromelebel/MongoHub-Mac/README.markdown

 - Can copy documents in the Find tab
 - Adding support for full screen in a connection window [issue #176](https://github.com/jeromelebel/MongoHub-Mac/issues/176)
+- Adding a preference for the default sort order in the Find tab [issue #129](https://github.com/jeromelebel/MongoHub-Mac/issues/129)
+- Adding a preference to present keys sorted in the Find tab [issue #77](https://github.com/jeromelebel/MongoHub-Mac/issues/77)

 **3.1 Beta**